 - Download the app and connect to a New Zealand server

 - Go Spark Sport and watch Spark Sport from anywhere in the world

-With the 2019/2020 Premier League season in full flow, you’ll have no doubt notice there have been some big changes over which channels have coverage rights.
+With the 2020/2021 English Premier League season in full flow, you’ll have no doubt notice there have been some big changes over which channels have coverage rights.
 As beIN SPORTS no longer holds the rights to EPL coverage in New Zealand, you’ll have to use Spark Sport to stay in the loop.
 With Spark Sport, you’ll catch “all 380 Premier League games live and on-demand”.

 Spark Sport is only officially supported in New Zealand, though, so what if you want to watch Spark Sport abroad?
 The official answer is, you can’t.
 Spark Sport is only available to NZ internet connections.
 However, if you use one of our the top-rated VPNs below, you’ll be able to spoof your internet connection to make it appear as if it’s an NZ one.
 Meaning you’ll be able to every minute of the Premier League season from anywhere in the world.